 Living in a van down by the river is a figurative expression meaning being a complete failure at life, a drain on society.
 However, nothing could be further than the truth for many, including us, who choose to live minimally while enjoying freedom and travel.
 So, fasten your seatbelts!
 We’re going to take you on a wild ride showing you how downsizing RVs works for us…and maybe give you that nudge to do it too!

-Downsizing from our former fifth wheel to our small motorhome, we found our outdoor camping gear was too big for our storage compartments.
-So, we’ll show you how found RV camping supplies that are more conducive to our smaller fun-size RV lifestyle.
+Downsizing from our former fifth wheel to our small motorhome, we found our outdoor camping gear for our small RV was too way big for our storage compartments.
+So, we had to get rid of all of it and start over with buying new RV gear that’s more conducive to our smaller fun-size RV lifestyle.

-When we downsized from our 42′ fifth wheel to our tiny 25′ Class C motorhome, we also had downsize our kitchen and bathroom accessories.
-Even though there was absolutely nothing wrong with what we had, our kitchen tools and bathroom goods didn’t fit in our tiny cabinets, storage compartments or living spaces.
+Downsizing from our 42′ fifth wheel to our tiny 25′ Class C motorhome, we also had downsize our kitchen and bathroom accessories.
+A lot of our super-size supplies and gear didn’t fit into our tiny cabinets, storage compartments or living spaces.
 So, what’s a girl to do?

 Once we bought our RV and our truck, we had to step it into high gear to prepare to go RVing full-time.
 This meant we had to get rid of our stuff.
 From selling our Kentucky home to everything in it, we stepped on the gas with eight steps to our freedom…from all that STUFF.